 Related Literature Our findings contribute to our understanding of the aggregate costs of financial frictions.
-The existing quantitative macro literature about financial frictions has primarily focused on how the frictions affect the allocation of inputs across firms (see, e.g., Hsieh and Klenow (2009), Buera, Kaboski and Shin (2011), Midrigan and Xu (2014), or Moll (2014)).
-However, these papers take the distribution of productivity as given, so the costs of financial frictions only arise from distorting capital as a function of productivity.
+The existing quantitative macro literature about financial frictions has primarily focused on how the frictions affect the allocation of inputs across firms (see, e.g., Buera, Kaboski and Shin (2011), Midrigan and Xu (2014), or Moll (2014)).
+However, these papers abstract from innovation decisions, so the costs of financial frictions only arise from distorting inputs as a function of productivity.
 In our model, financial frictions also distort the distribution of productivity by affecting innovation.

 Our model combines elements of the Hopenhayn (1992) framework, in which firm dynamics are determined given an exogenous process for productivity, and the Schumpeterian growth framework pioneered by Aghion and Howitt (1992) and Grossman and Helpman (1991), and more recently used in quantitative analyses by, e.g., Klette and Kortum (2004), Akcigit and Kerr (2018), or Acemoglu et al. (2018).
-Most of these Schumpeterian models abstract from frictions to factor accumulation and, therefore, have no source of sluggish input dynamics.2 We contribute to this literature by incorporating capital accumulation and sluggish dynamics induced by financial frictions.3
+We contribute to this Schumpeterian literature by incorporating capital accumulation and sluggish input dynamics induced by financial frictions.2

 A key feature of Hopenhayn (1992) is decreasing returns to scale, which implies that firms have an optimal scale given their level of productivity.
-The literature has studied how various frictions impede the ability of firms to reach this optimal scale, such as firing costs in Hopenhayn and Rogerson (1993), capital adjustment costs in Khan and Thomas (2008), or - most closely related to our model - financial frictions in Khan and Thomas (2013).
-We
+The literature has studied how various